-The roofing company may identify its segment based on contacts who have a roof that is older than 10 years, has asphalt shingles and is located in an area badly affected by a storm.
+Next, you’ll need to segment the contact list in your marketing automation platform’s CRM database so that you’re able to focus marketing campaigns around prospects that are more likely to consider making a purchase.
+For example, the roofing company may identify its segment based on contacts who have a roof that is older than 10 years, has asphalt shingles and is located in an area badly affected by a storm.
 These contacts can be obtained automatically through the software’s CRM database.

-4. Proactively monitor engagement
+4. Proactively Monitor Engagement

 For instance, let’s say a customer of the roofing company has spent a lot of time on the pricing section of the website—this could indicate he or she is interested in a new roof but is grappling over the expense.
 A sales rep can prepare a special offer that makes the customer comfortable enough to make a purchase.

-5. Analyze ROI
+5. Analyze the ROI

 The analytics tool within your marketing automation platform provides immediate insight about the success of your campaign and helps you to analyze the ROI of your marketing efforts.
 For example, the roofing company may observe that 80% of sales came from customers who owned a roof that was over 15 years old, which means that, in the future, they can cut costs by primarily targeting this population instead of people with roofs younger than 15 years.